-Etihad Rail, the UAE’s megaproject to link the country’s centres of trade, industry and population, will expand by nearly 80 per cent of its current track capacity in the coming years.
+Etihad Rail, the UAE’s megaproject to link the country’s centres of trade, industry and population, will grow from running heavy goods services to carrying millions of passengers between the major cities by 2030.

-In a coastal village west of Abu Dhabi city, engineers, technicians and mechanics work day and night to keep the project on track.
+In a coastal village west of Abu Dhabi city, engineers, technicians and mechanics work day and night to keep the project on schedule.

 The depot in Mirfa serves as the centre of operations that maintains and services all movement between the trains and track.

 When complete, the network will stretch about 1,200 kilometres across the country and reduce carbon emissions by up to 80 per cent.